 Demand Gen Content Preference Survey

-It’s a struggle for companies to bite the bullet and invest in providing content that does not always mention their name or provide for “quick wins.”
+It's a struggle for companies to bite the bullet and invest in providing content that does not always mention their name or provide for “quick wins.”
 Content creation can be very expensive.
-But two things tech marketers need to realize apply when it comes to high-value content: The Rule of Reciprocity and the growing struggle for companies to be heard.
+But there are two things that tech marketers need to realize when it comes to high-value content: The Rule of Reciprocity and the growing struggle for companies to be heard.